Powering BC’s Future: Getting Renewable Energy Right

 The British Columbia Construction Roundtable is excited to host our annual Holiday Event at Steamworks Brewery on Wednesday, November 26th.

-This year’s event will include a fundraiser benefiting the Working Gear Charity.
 The ticket price includes two drinks tickets and canapés.

 Interested in sponsoring this event?
 Please contact us.